Common Alternator FAQ’s

 The alternate warning light on your car’s dash is indicated by a red battery.
 If this appears during the use of multiple electrical functions in your car, then it is a sure sign that the alternator needs to be replaced.
 Bring your vehicle to Automotive Hospital and we can check your car and any warning lights that are on!

 When an alternator starts to fail, it is unable to produce enough power to consistently work everything in your vehicle.
 If you experience moments where your headlights dim and then start shining brightly, it is time for a replacement.
-Our car care centre can help you whip your car back into shape with an alternator replacement service!
+Our car care centre can help you whip your car back into shape with an alternator replacement and repair service!

 Especially with modern cars, this can occur.
 Modern vehicles require a steady stream of electrical current in order to run properly.
 Drops in electrical output due to a faulty alternator can result in a poorly running engine.
 Signs of this can be a rough idle, trouble accelerating, stalling, and misfires.
 If you notice a rough idle or poor acceleration in your car, let the experts at Automotive Hospital have a look!